davidginmaina/davidginmaina/README.md

 ## Hello 👋, I’m David Maina Githinji
 ---
 I'm a freelance Android and Developer with speciaty in Front-End development, functionality, and UX Design.
 I am outgoing, dedicated,and open-minded.
 I get across to people and adjust to changes easily.
 Its my belief that someone should work on developing their professional skills and learning new things all the time.
+I also do technical writing at Section.

 - 👀 I’m interested in develping android apps using Kotlin
 - :sparkling_heart: Loving developing applications using Jetpack compose.